MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 You can save AI-generated notes to your CRM directly from the Teams meeting recap summary page.
 This allows you to save the meeting notes to a specific record in your CRM, such as an opportunity or account, or to the appointment description field by default.
 This is useful if you want to keep a record of the meeting notes in your CRM for future reference or to share with other team members.

 > [!NOTE]
-> This feature is available only when [enabled by your administrator](save-ai-notes-crm.md).
+> This feature is enabled by default, but [administrators can revoke access](save-ai-notes-crm.md).

 To save AI-generated meeting notes to CRM:

 1. [Open a meeting recap in Teams and view sales related insights](#view-sales-related-insights-in-meeting-recap).
 1. Under the **Post-meeting actions** section, select **Save to (CRM)**.
 1. In the **Save meeting notes** window, search and select the record from the **CRM record** field.
+If the meeting is already saved to the CRM, the search bar will not appear.
 1. If required, edit the notes before saving them to CRM.
 1. Select **Save**.
     A confirmation message appears indicating that the meeting notes are saved to your CRM.
 You can view the saved meeting notes in your CRM by selecting **View saved notes**.
+Once notes are saved, all applicable internal participants will see the URL to the CRM record in place of the "Save to (CRM)" button.

 ### Related information